Arriving in Tarifa

 Live music played in the square, the sun was warm, and I worked from my laptop between courses, one of those dreamy digital nomad moments that actually live up to the idea.

 In the evening, I met a local friend for drinks at Le Molly Malone, a lively pub with great energy and even better people-watching.
-I ended the night back at the Airbnb, soaking in the hot tub.
 The perfect goodbye before the next stop Biarritz.

 Before hitting the road, I crossed the river to explore Bastide, a quieter, more residential side of Bordeaux.